JL-III/Theatria/docs/commands.md

     - /rules
       - Rules wiki page
     - /sell
+      - Lists subcommands
+      - Subcommands
-      - Sells the item currently in your hand
+        - /sell hand: Sell the item in your hand
+        - /sell all: Sell all the items in your inventory that are sellable
     - /sellbag
       - Sells the Bag of Denarii for the number in the ()
     - /sethome